Long-Term Integrity

 “I felt like the university was not standing up in a way it could to really make clear the priorities for protection of students and for gender equity and so on,” Freyd says.
 “And I found myself saying the word institutional courage.”

 Freyd is a renowned researcher and psychology professor at the UO, known for her work on sexual violence and betrayal trauma.
-Now she’s spearheading the Institute for Behavioral Courage alongside Executive Director Lisa Schievelbein and a board of directors overseeing researchers from all over the country, including the UO.
+Now she’s spearheading the Center for Institutional Courage alongside Executive Director Lisa Schievelbein and a board of directors overseeing researchers from all over the country, including the UO.
 The nonprofit launched in May, focusing on ways to prevent and address trauma caused when institutions — such as businesses, universities or governments — betray the people who rely on them.

 Betrayal trauma is the violation of a person’s trust and sense of well-being when they are betrayed by a person or institution that they depend on for survival.